-- 4. Click the Edit List of PCs button to select which PCs will be affected by the policy.
-The List of PCs screen will appear.
+- 1. Select a number from the Access Policy drop-down menu. - 2.
+Enter a Policy Name in the field provided. - 3.
+To enable this policy, click Enabled. - 4.
+Click the Edit List button to select which PCs will be affected by the policy.
+The Internet Access PCs List screen will appear.
 You can select a PC by MAC Address or IP Address.
 You can also enter a range of IP Addresses if you want this policy to affect a group of PCs.
 After making your changes, click the Save Settings button to apply your changes or Cancel Changes to cancel your changes.
-Then click the Close button. - Click the appropriate option, Deny or Allow, depending on whether you want to block or allow Internet access for the PCs you listed on the List of PCs screen. - Decide which days and what times you want this policy to be enforced.
+Then click the Close button. - 5.
+Click the appropriate option, Deny or Allow, depending on whether you want to block or allow Internet access for the PCs you listed on the List of PCs screen. - 6.
+Decide which days and what times you want this policy to be enforced.
 Select the individual days during which the policy will be in effect, or select Everyday.
 Then enter a range of hours and minutes during which the policy will be in effect, or select 24 Hours. - 7.
-You can filter access to various services accessed over the Internet, such as FTP or telnet, by selecting services from the drop-down menus next to Blocked Services.
-(You can block up to 20 services.)
-Then enter the range of ports you want to filter.
+You can also block access by URL address by entering it in the Website Blocking by URL Address field or by Keyword by entering it in the Website Blocking by Keyword field.
+Click the >> button to add a selection to the Blocked Applications list. - 8.
+You can filter access to various applications accessed over the Internet, such as FTP or telnet, by selecting up to three applications from the drop-down menus under Applications.

-If the service you want to block is not listed or you want to edit a service's settings, then click the Add/Edit Service button.
-Then the Port Services screen will appear.
+If the application you want to block is not listed or you want to edit an application's settings, then create a new one by entering an Application Name, Port Range, and Protocol.
+Then, click Add.